-For each academic year, two Orientation Days are organized.
-One is for students who are coming for the Autumn Semester or the whole academic year.
-The second is for students who are coming for the Spring Semester.
+Each academic year, different Orientation Sessions are organized for students coming in the Autumn Semester or for the entire academic year, and for students coming in the Spring Semester.

 Level Test: Students who would like to take the “Spanish Language Course for Exchange Students” module must take an on-line level test.
 The password to access the test will be sent by email.
 The results of the Spanish Language Exam, as well as the course level in which you will be placed, will be sent to you by e-mail.

 Starting dates: Spanish classes normally begin on the Monday after the Orientation Day.
 The course has a duration of 50 hours (5 ECTS credits) and is taught throughout the entire term.
 Different class levels are available which are adapted to all levels of the Common European Framework of Reference for Languages.
 More information: http://www.upcomillas.es/es/asignaturas-iim

 Language exchange: Furthermore, the Institute of Modern Languages at Comillas, has created a Language Exchange Program so that foreign students can practice Spanish and Spanish students may practice other languages.

 People Globlal Relocation (PGR) collaborates with Comillas to provide all services associated with accomodations.

 Medical Coverage and Insurance